arijitray1993/CARLA_tutorial/README.md

 This is an experimental function I wrote to get the location of a non-supported object in the segmentation image.

 We can get the global coordinate of the object and the camera, along with the rotation of the camera.
-We can compute the location of the object in the image using this information.
+We can compute the location of the object in the image using this information in the function we defined above called `get_camera_bbox_from_global()`  [here](https://arijitray1993.github.io/CARLA_tutorial/#some-helper-functions-we-will-need-later-feel-free-to-skip-this-for-now-to-the-next-section).

 It is yet to be seen if this actually works, I will confirm and fix this soon.
 If coordinates returned are negative or greater than (600,800), it should mean the object is outside the camera's frame of view.